 2 Getting Started

-Obviously the first thing you need to do is download a copy of R. The current version is 2.15.1 and was released in June 2012.
+Obviously the first thing you need to do is download a copy of R. The current version is 3.4.3 and was released in November 2017.
 New releases occur every six months or so, often around April and October.
-You will find binaries for Windows in the Comprehensive R Archive Network.
+You will find binaries for Windows, Mac OS X and Linux in the Comprehensive R Archive Network.
 Find the mirror nearest you and follow the links.
 The Windows installer is fairly easy to use and, after agreeing to the license terms, lets you choose which components you want to install.
 Additional packages can always be installed directly from R at a later time.
-The download website has special notes for users who may have permission issues when installing R in Vista.

 Local Notes.
 R has been installed on OPR's Windows and Unix servers.
 Just logon to coale or lotka and compute away.